okteto/docs/README.md

 2. Once the context is setup, run the `okteto up` command.
 This will make sure the required docker images are built by Okteto CLI.

 3. Once the development environment is built, go to your [Okteto](https://okteto.com/docs) and preview your changes.
-As soon as you hit the save, the changes will be reflected in the Okteto cloud as it'd look like in production.
+As soon as you hit the save, the changes will be reflected in Okteto as it'd look like in production.

 ## Create a new version of the Docs